 Self-employment comes with many rewards.
 For most people, it's having a sense of accomplishment while getting the chance to do what they love.

-Self-employment can also offer the opportunity for individuals to be active and positive contributors within the community.
+Self-employment can also allow individuals to be active and positive contributors within the community.

-Self-employment may require hard work, dedication, ongoing commitment and support from friends, family and community partners.
+Self-employment may require hard work, dedication and ongoing commitment.
+It may also require support from friends, family and community partners.
 Being successful will mean matching the skills and interests of the individual with a disability with appropriate self-employment opportunities.
 It will also be important to keep in mind the business and community needs.

 Identify skills for self-employment

 Start by thinking about the likes, dislikes, skills and abilities of the individual with a disability.
-This information will be useful in forming the basis of self-employment, and consider:
+This information will be useful in forming the basis of self-employment.
+Consider: